Yusuf Za'arur: Biography

-In 1932, at the First International Congress of Arab Music in Cairo, the official orchestra representing Iraq in that Congress was conducted and directed by Yusuf Za'arour.
+In 1932, at the First International Congress of Arab Music in Cairo, the official orchestra representing Iraq was conducted and directed by Yusuf Za'arour.
 He even won first place and received a medal.
 In 1936, Zaarour was appointed director of the musical department at the Baghdad radio station.
 The appointment was by then Prime Minister Nuri al-Said.
 As part of his work, he examined many musicians for the purpose of establishing three musical ensembles: Iraqi, Kurdish and Egyptian.
 As the editor of the music programs at the station, he examined many musicians for the purpose of integrating them in these programs and worked to integrate Jewish musicians.
 In addition, he established another band of Muslim musicians from Baghdad who played on Shabbat and Jewish holidays.
 Outside his formal job at the radio station, he performed before the king, government ministers and the mayor of Baghdad.

 He had performed in Mandatory Palestine before the establishment of the State of Israel, in 1944, and returned to Iraq.
 In 1951 he realized his ambition to make Aliyah to the Land of Israel, despite his great talent and honorable position as director at the Baghdad Broadcasting Station.
 In 1956, during the Sinai Campaign, the BBC boycotted recitals of his that were recorded in Iraq for the station after World War II, because he was Jewish.

 Za'arur Composed many songs and melodies that are still being played.
 Among others, he is considered to have brought to the recognition and greatness of Nazem al-Ghazali in the Arab music community.